milonmaze/privacy-terms-observatory/payments.google.com/files/error-resolution.html.md

 Section 1.
 Cancellation or Refunds Generally

-Except as stated in the "Cancellation or Refunds of P2P Payments" section, the “Refunds of Bill Payments” section and the "EFT Error Resolution Policy" section below, all payments processed through the Services are non-refundable to you.
+Except as stated in the "Cancellation or Refunds of P2P Payments" section and the "EFT Error Resolution Policy" section below, all payments processed through the Services are non-refundable to you.
 You may not use the Services to reverse, chargeback or cancel a completed payment transaction using the Services.

 Section 2.
 Rights With Your Account Holding Financial Institution